itsjafer/jupyterlab-sparkmonitor/README.md

 <td><a href="https://user-images.githubusercontent.com/6822941/29601568-d5e42934-87f9-11e7-9780-3cd3a0d8d86b.png" title="The SparkMonitor Extension."><img src="https://user-images.githubusercontent.com/6822941/29601568-d5e42934-87f9-11e7-9780-3cd3a0d8d86b.png" height="80"/></a></td>
 </tr>
 </table>
-SparkMonitor is an extension for Jupyter Notebook that enables the live monitoring of Apache Spark Jobs spawned from a notebook.
+SparkMonitor is an extension for Jupyter Lab that enables the live monitoring of Apache Spark Jobs spawned from a notebook.
 The extension provides several features to monitor and debug a Spark job from within the notebook interface itself. <br>

 ---